eternauta1337/pocketh/README.md

 pocketh <command> [options]
 ```

+_Note: Commands that take <networkUrl> as a parameter expect an url such as http://localhost:8545 or a common network name such as mainnet, ropsten or rinkeby._

 ### Documentation:
 Please refer to the inline documentation of the program for a list of available commands,